ElementsProject/libwally-core/README.md

 pip install wallycore-0.8.1-cp37-cp37m-linux_x86_64.whl
 ```

-The script `tools/build_python_manylinux_wheels.sh` builds the release files and can be
+The script `tools/build_python_manylinux_wheels.sh` builds the Linux release files
-used as an example for your own python projects.
+and can be used as an example for your own python projects.

 ### Android